samuelerl/weatherProject/README.md

 # Weather Forecast CLI

 This project is a small command-line helper that fetches a three-day forecast for one or more U.S. ZIP codes using the AccuWeather API.
-It no longer embeds any credentials; provide your own API key at runtime.
+You provide your own API key at runtime.

 ## Prerequisites
 - Python 3.9+